braughtg/DCgit/README.md

   * Retrives content for an assignment (repository) from GitHub to the student's local machine.
     * This script should be run at the start of each work session.

+    * Parameters:
+      * _AssignmentName_ : The name of the repository in the course organization on GitHub.
+      * [_PartnerGitHubID_] : The GitHub username of the partner for a partnered assignment.

+    * Behavior:
       * If the student is not in the requested repository on their local machine:
         * The script first attempts to clone the repository from the student's GitHub.
 If the repository does not exist on the student's GitHub and a partner is specified, the script then attempts to clone the repository from the partner's GitHub.
-If the repository does not exist in the partner's GitHub, the script first forks the the repository from the course site to the student's GitHub, establish the partner (if specified) as a collaborator and the instructor(s) as collaborator(s) and then clones the repo to the local machine.
+If the repository does not exist in the partner's GitHub, the script first forks the the repository from the course organization to the student's GitHub, establish the partner (if specified) as a collaborator and the instructor(s) as collaborator(s) and then clones the repo to the local machine.
         * _NOTE_: Each assignment is configured to be indiviudal or partnered in the course repository.
 For assignments configured to be individual, the script will terminate if a _PartnerGitHubID_ is specified.
       * If the student is in the requested repository on their local machine:
         * Pull the contents of the repository from the origin (either their GitHub or their partner's GitHub).

 * __COMP130Push__ _AssignmentName_ _GitHubUser_ [ force ]
   * Commits all changes to the local repository and push to the origin.